MathBear/nviepy/README.rst

 Overview
 ---------

+NviePy (Numerical VIEs in Python) is a Python package for creating order conditions and order trees.
+It is inspired by NodePy, and extends his functionality in creating order trees and order conditions for VIEs.

+It could be extended in order to have the same, ore more, functionalities as the original package;
-NodePy (Numerical ODEs in Python) is a Python package for designing, analyzing, and testing numerical methods for initial value ODEs.
-Its development was motivated by my own research in time integration methods for PDEs.
+i.e. designing, analyzing,  and testing numerical methods for VIEs of the second type.

+Its development was
+motivated by my own research in time integration methods for PDEs.
 I found that I was frequently repeating tasks that could be automated and integrated.
 Initially I developed a collection of MATLAB scripts, but this became unwieldy